Entretien des hoyas

 Hoya caudata

-This famous plant can be found in southern Thailand and Malaysia, and is said to have been seen more recently on the island of Borneo.
-Hoya caudata is found on limestone hills, in low, dense forests.
-When the plant is young, it is covered with several hairs (trichomes) which it loses as it matures.
+This famous plant can be found in Southern Thailand and Malaysia, and has been seen more recently on the island of Borneo.
+Hoya caudata is found on limestone hills in low, dense forests.
+When the plant is young, it is covered in several hairs (trichomes), which it loses as it matures.
 When a new leaf develops, it is burgundy in color before turning green.
-It is a hoya that changes colors a lot, its final color only stabilizing after a few months.
+This is a hoya that changes colors a lot, its final shade stabilizing only after a few months.

-Varieties: Hoya caudata "Sumatra" , Hoya caudata gold and Hoya caudata splash & silver
+Varieties: Hoya caudata gold and Hoya caudata splash & silver

 Hoya archboldiana

-Hoya archboldiana is named in honor of the famous American aviator and explorer Richard Archbold.
+Hoya archboldiana is named after the famous American aviator and explorer Richard Archbold.
 This species was first discovered in Papua New Guinea.
 It is a hoya that produces very large flowers that can reach up to two inches in diameter.

 Varieties: Hoya archboldiana white , Hoya archboldiana red